thrnz/FTLEventTags/README.md

 One of 4 possible outcomes: Two chances at having nothing happen, one chance of gaining a random crew member, and one chance of losing a crew member that can be negated by a clonebay.

-* [ Rbl SF K: MStd, CK: HStd ]
+* [ Rbl SF K: MStd; S: 0.2, 3-4, RStuff; Esc: 0.4, 3-4; CK: HStd ]

 A ship fight against a Rebel class ship.
 Killing the ship gives medium scrap + 2 resources.
 Getting a crew kill gives high scrap + 2 resources.
+The ship has a chance of trying to escape/surrendering.

 * [ Fleet-- ]